-St. Mark’s and St. Martin’s have their main Eucharist at 9.30am, and St. Martin’s have a family service on the last Sunday of the month at 10am as well.
+St. Martin’s have their main Eucharist at 9.30am, with a family service on the last Sunday of the month at 10am as well.

 St. Andrew’s and St. Chad’s have their main Eucharist at 11am.

-St. Mark’s (at 10am) and St. Chad’s (at 11am) have All Age Services on the first Sunday of the month.
+St. Chad’s (at 11am) have an All Age Service on the first Sunday of the month.

 Our evening worship services vary through the month.
 More information here.

 There are regular Eucharists at St. Martin’s, 10am on Tuesdays, St. Chad’s, 9:45am on Wednesdays, and St. Andrew’s, 7pm on Wednesdays.
 These almost always happen, but it may be worth checking beforehand if it’s the first time you’ve been.